game-of-nfts/gon-testnets/README.md

 In order to verify the authenticity of identity, ensure fairness of the game, and protect participants' rights in receiving points and claiming rewards, please make sure to submit evidence as required.

+*Please note that all submissions will be public, so please make sure to **create new addresses of test chains** to participate in the public testing.*

 ## Timeline

 The Incentivized Testnets will have 3 stages with different tasks.